Jamaican sprinter Simpson handed 18-month doping ban

-(Reuters) - Athens Olympics relay champion Sherone Simpson has been suspended for 18 months after testing positive for the banned stimulant oxilofrine during last June’s Jamaican trials.
+(Reuters) - Athens Olympics relay champion Sherone Simpson has been banned for 18 months after testing positive for a banned stimulant during last June’s Jamaican trials.

 Simpson was the second Jamaican athlete to be handed a doping ban on Tuesday as Olympic discus thrower Allison Randall was suspended for two years after she too failed a drugs test during the 2013 national trials.